Yvonne V. Delk: Influence

 Delk contributed to many programs that focused on ecumenism, racial justice, anti-poverty, and the full inclusion of marginalized persons in religious life.
 She mentored other women leaders and became an advocate for the LGBTQ participation in church leadership.
 She served as the chair of the Programme to Combat Racism of the World Council of Churches and chaired the WCC's Convocation on "Justice, Peace and the Integrity of Creation."
 While serving on the board of the Black Theology Project, an ecumenical Christian organization that pursued Black liberation theology, she worked with Cornel West to bring more women's voices the project.
 She chaired the National Planning Committee on Children in Poverty and presented its findings to the U.S. House of Representatives in 1988.

 Delk's ordination and work for the UCC provided a pathway for the inclusion of other women in religious leadership.
 Her work on a Black church curriculum inspired others to pursue leadership positions in the UCC.
 And her efforts to combat injustice at local, national, and global levels encouraged others to work toward building a more inclusive church.

 Personal life

 In retirement, Delk moved to Norfolk, Virginia, to be closer to her extended family.
-Although retired and her eighties, Delk continued to preach and advocate for social justice in area churches.
+Although retired and in her eighties, Delk continued to preach and advocate for social justice in area churches.